Kyle Rittenhouse: Turning Point USA events

 Rittenhouse has appeared at several events run by Turning Point USA, a conservative nonprofit organization, including a panel called "Kenosha on Camera" at Turning Point USA's conservative youth conference AmericaFest in December 2021.
 Held on the third day of the conference on December 20, the panel consisted of Rittenhouse, Charlie Kirk, Jack Posobiec, Elijah Schaffer, and Drew Hernandez.
 During the panel, Rittenhouse said, "I think my trial was an example of them trying to come after our Second Amendment rights, our right to defend ourselves and trying to take our weapons."
 Kirk described him as a "hero to millions," and the crowd gave him a standing ovation after chanting his name.
 The organization arranging the event said Rittenhouse was not compensated for the 45-minute panel appearance.

 Rittenhouse also appeared onstage at a Turning Point Young Women's Leadership Summit in 2022, introduced as "the kind of man you should want to be attracted to" who would "protect [his] family" and "stand strong in the face of opposition from culture and evil".

 Podcasts

 Rittenhouse has been a guest on several podcasts, including the Blaze Media project You Are Here, hosted by Elijah Schaffer and Sydney Watson, where Rittenhouse said going to protests was "not the best idea."
 He also appeared on The Jenna Ellis Show, hosted by former Trump staffer Jenna Ellis.
 On that show, he expressed fear of harassment and said he was afraid to run errands.
 He denied being a racist, domestic terrorist, or white supremacist, saying he had been attacked by those who described him in these terms.
 Rittenhouse also said he had reached out to President Joe Biden several times but had not received a response, adding, "He still hasn't replied.
 So it just shows how much of a man he is to not sit down and talk."

+In February 2026 Rittenhouse was the first guest on Steve Gruber's newly-launched podcast Forgotten America, where the discussion covered "media narratives, public scrutiny, and the long-term consequences of becoming a national headline".